ethangriffith2004/musescore-auto-opener/README.md

 # MuseScore Auto-Opener

 A short personal project of mine.
-A lightweight AppleScript utility to open a [MuseScore](https://en.wikipedia.org/wiki/MuseScore) file in the correct version of the app depending on its name.
+A lightweight AppleScript utility to open a [MuseScore](https://en.wikipedia.org/wiki/MuseScore) file in the correct version of the app depending on the filename.

 ## Table of Contents
 - [Background](#background)